A Cable Knot and BPS-Series: Introduction

-In this paper we verify the above conjectures by computing the $F_K$-series for $(9,2)$-cabling of the figure eight knot and we compare our result to that of the figure eight knot.
-Furthermore, we conjecture about the $F_K$-series for a family of a cable knot of the figure eight.
+In this paper, we verify the above conjectures by computing the $F_K$-series for $(9,2)$-cabling of the figure eight knot and we compare our result to that of the figure eight knot.
+Furthermore, we conjecture the form of the $F_K$-series for a family of a cable knot of the figure eight.

 The rest of the paper is organized as follows.
-In Section 2 we review the satellite operation on a knot and the recursion ideal of the quantum torus.
-In Section 3 we analyze knot polynomials of the cable knot of the figure eight.
-In Section 4 we derive the recursion relation for the cable knot.
-Then we deduce $\hbar$ expansion from the recursion in Section 5.
-Finally in Section 6 consequences of the cabling operation are discussed and we propose conjectures about a family of a cable knot.
+In Section~\ref{section2}, we review the satellite operation on a knot and the recursion ideal of the quantum torus.
+In Section~\ref{sec3}, we analyze knot polynomials of the cable knot of the figure eight.
+In Section~\ref{sec4}, we derive the recursion relation for the cable knot.
+Then we deduce $\hbar$ expansion from the recursion in Section~\ref{sec5}.
+In Section~\ref{sec6}, consequences of the cabling operation are discussed and we propose a conjecture about a family of a cable knot.
+Finally, in Section~\ref{sec7}, we state a relation between the series invariant of the cable knot and the series invariant of the figure eight knot and conjecture about other cabling of the figure eight knot.

-\textbf{Acknowledgments.} I would like to thank Sergei Gukov, Thang L$\hat{\text{e}}$ and Laura Starkston for helpful conversations.
-I am grateful to Ciprian Manolescu for valuable suggestions on a draft of this paper.
-I am also grateful to Colin Adams for valuable comments.